caitlin-ann/gsms_capstone/README.md

 This is a data repository containing all datasets, analysis, and other miscellaneous code used in my capstone project.

 #### Data Sources:
-Click on the links below for access to aggregated philanthropy data regarding these two refugee crises.
+Click on the links below for quick access to aggregated philanthropy data regarding these two refugee crises.

 ##### 🇦🇫 Afghanistan (May 2021 to May 2022)
 - Crowd Funding